Cranberries are native only to North America and southeastern Massachusetts is the birthplace of the commercial cranberry industry.

-Massachusetts is the birthplace of the commercial cranberry industry and is currently home to hundreds of cranberry growers who farm more than 14,000 acres of cranberry bogs.
-With 3-5 acres of support land for every acre of active bog, cranberry farms maintain and protect more than 65,000 acres of open space in southeastern Massachusetts.
+Cranberry growers farm more than 11,500 acres of cranberry bogs in southeastern Massachusetts.
+With 3-5 acres of support land for every acre of active bog, the cranberry industry protects 60,000 acres of open space.

 Learn what's happening on cranberry farms this time of year: